-Systems Engineering
+- Systems Engineering

-	Many large engineering firms are moving towards a new type of work force by

-	increasing contract employees to up to 20% of total employee makeup.
-Especially

-	in technological fields, the use of contract employees is growing.
-Contractors

-	are of particular use if a client needs a particular expertise, but only for a

-	short period of time, and these positions are often filled by engineering and

-	technical staffing firms.
-Crimcheck specializes in engineering background checks

-	for staffing firms, and we are aware of the specialized needs that affect their

-	hiring processes, such as:
+Many large engineering firms are moving towards a new type of work force by increasing contract employees to up to 20% of total employee makeup.
+Especially in technological fields, the use of contract employees is growing.
+These positions are often filled by engineering and technical staffing firms.
+Crimcheck specializes in engineering background checks for staffing firms, and we are aware of the specialized needs that affect their hiring processes, such as:

 - Quick turnaround time